 No, the Park Avenue site has not been acquired through endowments.
 It is believed to have been acquired by UWA in 1922 as part of a swap of endowment lands.

 What is the University’s commitment to planning for the future needs of future generations?

 As outlined in the 2020 UWA Crawley Campus Masterplan, the University is focused on ensuring the sustainability and growth of the University for decades to come.
-Any future plans for alternate uses for its surplus landholdings will respect the endowment of our forebears and our responsibility to the future sustainability of the University by generating substantial, enduring educational, social and economic benefits to the Western Australian community.
+Any future plans for alternate uses for its surplus landholdings will respect our forebears and our responsibility to the future sustainability of the University by generating substantial, enduring educational, social and economic benefits to the Western Australian community.

 What are key considerations for the future planning of the Park Avenue site?